readFOLD/FOLD/README.md

 "SMTP_SERVER"
 "SMTP_PORT"
 "public": {
-  "GOOGLE_API_CLIENT_KEY" // used for google maps integration (https://console.developers.google.com/)
-  "SEGMENT_WRITE_KEY" // used for analytics.not required otherwise. (https://segment.com/)
+  "GOOGLE_API_CLIENT_KEY" // used for google maps integration (https://console.developers.google.com/ turn on the Maps API) "SEGMENT_WRITE_KEY" // used for analytics.not required otherwise. (https://segment.com/)
   "CLOUDINARY_CLOUD_NAME" // allows user to upload their own image for headers and context cards (https://cloudinary.com) "PUBLISH_ACCESS_LEVEL" // (99999 is a good default) The maximum access priority a user can have and still be allowed to publish